cksdml1014/chanisong/_pages/publications.md

 <p><strong style="font-size: 1.2em;">JBM (Joint-element Block Model):</strong></p>
 <ul>
   <li>Extends SBM by incorporating revolute and prismatic joints.</li>
+  <li>A special spring structure called a "Double Spring" enables translational motion in one direction if the spring constants meet certain conditions, allowing the system to function as a prismatic joint.</li>
   <li>Allows for more sophisticated control of the mechanism's movement by enabling the usage of prismatic joints.</li>
   <li>Supports the synthesis of <strong>2D 1DOF mechanisms</strong> with <strong>revolute and prismatic joints</strong>.</li>
 </ul>